Ph.D. University of Oregon, History (Expected: 2021)

 B.A.
 University of Kansas, History, Honors, Phi Beta Kappa (Received: 2010)

-•Hayley Brazier, “Disease, Disaster, and the Internet: Reconceptualizing Environmental Hazards in the Time of Coronavirus,” Journal of Environmental Media (forthcoming)
+•Hayley Brazier, “Disease, Disaster, and the Internet: Reconceptualizing Environmental Hazards in the Time of Coronavirus,” Journal of Environmental Media 1 (Aug.
+2020)

-•Katherine Huber and Hayley Brazier, “Teaching the Ocean: Literature and History in the Study of the Sea,” Interdisciplinary Studies in Literature and the Environment (ISLE), under review (revise and resubmit stage)
+•Katherine Huber and Hayley Brazier, “Teaching the Ocean: Literature and History in the Study of the Sea,” Interdisciplinary Studies in Literature and the Environment (ISLE) (forthcoming)

 •Hayley Brazier, “Practicing in Place: The Environmental History Retreat,” Environmental History, Field Note, April 2016

-•Review of New Zealand and the Sea: Historical Perspectives, edited by Frances Steel, Environmental History (forthcoming)
+•Review of New Zealand and the Sea: Historical Perspectives, edited by Frances Steel, Environmental History 24, no. 4 (Oct.
+2019)

 Fellowships, Grants, & Awards